TDodgeCo/adonis-cms/README.md

 # APP SPECIFIC STUFF

-After installing npm packages and setting up your .env file, run `adonis serve --dev` and submit a get request to http://localhost:3333/build

-This will build your essential users rows and capture hubspot ids
+After installing npm packages and setting up your .env file, run `npm run dev-build`.
+This will create essential development users and seed the database with fake data.

 User Permissions Column on User Migration:
 1 Editor